-TWO-SPEED MANUAL THROTTLE CONTROL (Option) - Gives the operator a choice of efficient, economical engine idle speed or higher engine speed when faster lift movements are required.
-The twospeed throttle control will operate only if the master control is activated.
-The two-speed throttle control is operated by a three-position toggle switch at the pedestal.
+TWO-SPEED MANUAL THROTTLE CONTROL

+(Standard) - Gives the operator a choice of efficient, economical engine idle speed or higher engine speed when faster lift movements are required.
+Slow speed also provides the proper hydraulic flow for most hydraulic tools.
+The two-speed throttle control will operate only if the master control is activated.
+The two-speed throttle control is operated by a threeposition toggle switch at the turret.

-To speed up the engine from the pedestal, push the toggle to the "ENGAGE" position.
+To speed up the engine from the turret, push the toggle to the "ENGAGE" position.
 Allow the toggle to return to the neutral or centered position.

-To slow the engine to an idle from the pedestal, push the toggle to the "DISENGAGE" position.
+To slow the engine to an idle from the turret, push the toggle to the "DISENGAGE" position.
 Allow the toggle to return to the centered or neutral position.

 BACKUP PUMP CONTROL (Option) - If the aerial lift main power source fails, the backup pump option can be activated to operate the lift.
-The backup pump control is a detented toggle switch located at the pedestal.
+The backup pump control is a detented toggle switch located at the turret.
 The backup pump system should not be operated longer than 30 seconds continuously.
 Continuous use will drain the battery and damage (over heat) the backup pump motor.

-To activate the backup pump from the pedestal, push the toggle switch to the "ON" position and operate the appropriate lift controls.
+To activate the backup pump from the turret, push

+the toggle switch to the "ON" position and operate the appropriate lift controls.

-To deactivate the backup pump from the pedestal, push the toggle switch down (towards the "30 SECOND INTERMITTENT" message).
+To deactivate the backup pump from the turret, push the toggle switch down (towards the "30 SECOND INTERMITTENT" message).